CootCraig/ajax_sinatra_20120618/README.md

   )
 ```

-The event interface is handled by 2 ruby functions.
+The event interface is handled by 2 ruby functions with the help of FFI.

 ```ruby
 module CvlanLib